-Fergus Henderson (food) and Trevor Gulliver’s (wine) Michelin-starred, best-of-British bakery-and-restaurant empire, St. John, has had critics prostrate at the altar for more than two decades – and has been winning over oenophiles ever since it launched its wine delivery service.
+Fergus Henderson (food) and Trevor Gulliver’s (wine) Michelin-starred, best-of-British bakery-and-restaurant empire, St. John, has had critics prostrate at its altar for more than two decades – and has been winning over oenophiles ever since it launched its wine delivery service.
 April’s monthly case is a thoughtful mix of old friends for comfort and new delights to provide some excitement as the boredom of isolation starts to bite.
 There’s a Picpoul to help you imagine you are by the sea; an elegant, summery Les Genets to transport you to the hillsides of Provence; and reds to take you from colder evenings (in the shape of a rich Cairanne) to sunnier days (thanks to a Les Grands Eparceieux).
 There are 12 bottles in all, delivered free of charge to every doorstep in England and Wales.
 The joys of springtime are just a click away – at stjohnrestaurant.com, not on EasyJet’s website.

 April Case, £207, stjohnrestaurant.com

 It’s hard to believe that Hedonism Wines has only been around for eight years, such is its reputation among wine and spirit specialists.
 The Mayfair-based boutique opened on Davies Street in 2012 as the brainchild of Evgeny Chichvarkin, founder of Russia’s largest mobile retailer, who managed to lure Alistair Viner from Harrods, where he’d been a wine buyer for 16 years.
 Whether you’re after a case of Pol Roger in Paris, a special bottle of Bourbon in New York City, or a mixed case of First Growths in Hong Kong, Hedonism can make it happen.
 The company is operating deliveries as normal during the coronavirus outbreak and is currently offering free UK delivery on all orders of more than six bottles or over £200.
-There are more than 10,000 different wines, whiskies and spirits to choose – bit of luck you’ve got some time on your hands.
+There are more than 10,000 different wines, whiskies and spirits to choose from – lucky you’ve got some time on your hands, then.

-Noble Fine Liquor, E8
+Noble Fine Liquor

 Broadway Market’s best-loved bottle shop, Noble Fine Liquor, is operating local collection and delivery in Hackney, as well as shipping nationwide.
 It specialises in small-production winemakers and natural wines, curated alongside local craft beer.
 Pay special attention to the impressive line-up of orange wine (£18-£52), German Reisling (£76) and a smart selection of Beaujolais (£54-£114), the plum-packed, light-bodied red, which is thought to be midsummer's wine du jour.